 SUMMARY OF CONCLUSIONS Theme Conclusion I. Core population area Ia) Increasing productivity within the Strathspey population is critical to the survival and future expansion of the species in Scotland.
 2. Peripheral areas 2a) capercaillie currently unlikely to colonise peripheral areas in Deeside and Donside from core areas in Strathspey without enhanced habitat connectivity.
-3. Improving existing habitat 3a) Habitat within current woodland can in some places be improved to ensure it is more suitable for Capercaillie 3b) Previously occupied habitat has the potential for restructure and currently occupied but declining sites also have scope for improvements 4.
-Habitat expansion 4a) Forest expansion should also focus on creating undisturbed woodland habitat away from human disturbance
+3. Improving existing habitat 3a) Habitat within current woodland can in some places be improved to ensure it is more suitable for Capercaillie.
+3b) Previously occupied habitat has the potential for restructure and currently occupied but declining sites also have scope for improvements.
+4. Habitat expansion 4a) Forest expansion should also focus on creating undisturbed woodland habitat away from human disturbance

-4b) Existing high quality forest patches should be expanded to create larger core areas where conditions are conducive to improved productivity 4c) Large areas of forest should be linked up by connecting corridors or stepping stones to improve the landscape scale connectivity of capercaillie habitat 5.
-Fencing 5a) High risk fences in capercaillie habitat should all be marked or where possible removed.
-6. Deer Management 6a) Deer management should be undertaken within areas of high importance for capercaillie that allows for ground cover and tree regeneration that is beneficial for the species 7.
-Recreation Management 7a) A proactive approach to access management is needed on a site-by- site basis through Recreation Management Plans 7b) Ensuring people stay on paths in sensitive areas and that dogs are kept on leads in these areas can make a significant difference.
+4b) Existing high quality forest patches should be expanded to create larger core areas where conditions are conducive to improved productivity.
+4c) Large areas of forest should be linked up by connecting corridors or stepping stones to improve the landscape scale connectivity of capercaillie habitat.
+5. Fencing 5a) High risk fences in capercaillie habitat should all be marked or where possible removed.
+6. Deer Management 6a) Deer management should be undertaken within areas of high importance for capercaillie that allows for ground cover and tree regeneration that is beneficial for the species.
+7. Recreation Management 7a) A proactive and positive approach to access management is needed on a site-by-site basis through Recreation Management Plans.
+7b) Ensuring people stay on paths in sensitive areas and that dogs are kept on short leads in the most sensitive areas can make a significant difference.
 7c) There is a need for suitable and clearly identified areas where dogs can be exercised off-lead.
-7d) Refuges of undisturbed habitat can be improved through a combination of habitat expansion and access management including the re-alignment or abandoning of unsuitable paths.
+7d) Refuges of undisturbed habitat can be improved through a combination of habitat expansion and access management including the re-alignment or abandoning of unsuitable or seldom used paths.
 7e) There is a significant risk of disturbance from informal recreation through unplanned routes developing ad-hoc on the back of existing or promoted routes - e.g. mountain bike trails.
 7f) The current ranger resource does not sufficiently cover the important sites to ensure behaviour changing messages are promoted and encouraged.
-7g) There is a need for clear consistent messages, both to residents and visitors at sites, but also before they arrive.
-8. Development Mitigation 8a) A co-ordinated approach at a landscape scale to mitigation for development impacts is required.
-9. Deployment of predator control 9a) Predator control is an effective contribution to improving capercaillie productivity 9b) Control of crows and foxes is not being undertaken across the important capercaillie sites in a consistent way 9c) There is a need to assess this further with the view of strengthening the level of predator control undertaken at key sites.
-10. Public Awareness 10a)There is a need to be more open about the presence of capercaillie and develop understanding about the impact of disturbance and how people can help conservation management.
+7g) There is a need for clear, consistent messages that emphasise responsibilities under the Scottish Outdoor Access Code, both to residents and visitors at sites, but also before they arrive.
+8. Development Mitigation 8a) Mitigation of development impacts need to be co-ordinated to maximise benefits at a landscape scale.

+9. Deployment of predator control 9a) Predator control is an effective contribution to improving capercaillie productivity.
+9b) Control of crows and foxes is not being undertaken across the important capercaillie sites in a consistent way.
+9c) There is a need to assess this further with the view of strengthening the level of predator control undertaken at key sites.
+10. Public Awareness 10a) There is a need to be more open about the presence of capercaillie and develop understanding about the impact of disturbance and how people can help conservation management.
 11. Community Engagement I I a) There is a need and opportunity to work with individual communities to develop a sense of local ownership for conservation efforts and behaviour changes in woodlands regularly used by communities.